12 Possible Reasons Your Credit Card Application Was Denied

 The number of credit cards you already have can influence whether your credit card application is denied.
 There’s no universal number that applies to all credit card applications.
 Instead, it varies by credit card issuer.

 A charge-off is a credit card balance that went unpaid for six months or more.
 It’s one of the worst things that can appear on your credit report.
-Honestly, if you failed to pay another credit card, a new credit card company will hesitate to give you a credit card.
-Paying the charged-off balance will improve your chances of getting approved.
+If you failed to pay another credit card, especially if it was recent, a new credit card company will hesitate to give you a credit card.

-If you’re under age 18, you’ll probably have your credit card application denied because you're under the legal age to get a credit card.
-There are some exception.
+If you’re under age 18, your application is likely to be denied because you're under the legal age to get a credit card.
+There are some exceptions.
 For example, you may be able to get approved for a credit card if you have your own income and you’ve already been added as an authorized user to your parents’ credit card.

 If your application is missing vital information, like a physical address or date of birth, you risk being denied.
 The good thing about most online credit card applications is that they often won’t let you submit the application until it’s complete.
 That way, you eliminate the risk of having your credit card application denied because it wasn’t complete.

-An unstable work history leads to your credit card application being denied.
-Credit card issuers like applicants who have been on their job consistently.
-If you’ve been job-hopping and had periods of unemployment, you may have a hard time getting approved for a credit card.
+An unstable work history can lead to your credit card application being denied.
+Credit card issuers like applicants with a demonstrated ability to repay any debts.
+If you’ve been job-hopping and have gone long periods of time without a paycheck, you may have a hard time getting approved for a credit card.

 The adverse action letter will include instructions for ordering a free copy of your credit report, if something on your credit report led to your application's denial.
 Order the credit report and review it for any errors.
 Dispute errors with the credit bureau if you find any.
 Otherwise, use this free credit report as an opportunity to repair your credit before your next credit card application.